myint/rst2pptx/README.rst

 =======

 This tool is in a very early experimental phase.
-Also, if you don't specifically need to output PowerPoint, rst2beamer_, which generates PDFs is a better choice.
+Also, if you don't specifically need to output PowerPoint, rst2beamer_, which generates PDF presentations, is a better choice.

 .. _rst2beamer: https://github.com/myint/rst2beamer